JoaquinMing/QMTrajectories/README.md

 # QMTrajectories
-Repository for Quantum Trajectories code as I scale it up.
+Repository for Quantum Trajectories simulations.
+This repository is for stable or working simulations.